PaulGustafson/dpq/README.md

    On the other hand, `import "/home/username/lib/Prelude.dpq"` will import the file at `/home/username/lib/Prelude.dpq`.

-3. Why `C-c C-l` does not work for my emacs?
+3. Why does `C-c C-l` not work for my Emacs?

-   One possible reason is that you forget to restart emacs if you just modified your `.emacs` file, or restart the terminal if you just modified your `.bashrc` file.
+   One possible reason is that you forgot to restart Emacs if you just modified your `.emacs` file, or to restart the terminal if you just modified your `.bashrc` file.